Fairhaven School (Upper Marlboro, Maryland)

 Fairhaven School was founded in 1998 in Upper Marlboro, Maryland.
 It is one of over 30 schools based on the Sudbury Model.
 The model has two basic tenets: educational freedom and democratic governance.
 It is a private school, attended by children from the ages of 5 to 19.
 The school was founded by Mark and Kim McCaig after learning about Sudbury Valley School in Framingham, Massachusetts.

-Fairhaven School practices a form of democratic education in which students individually decide what to do with their time, and learn as a by-product of ordinary experience rather than through classes or a standard curriculum.
-Students are given complete responsibility for their own education and the school is run by a direct democracy in which students and staff are equals.
-Fairhaven School enforces a flexible attendance policy, in which students must attend for 5 hours per day, but can intersperse the premises as long as they meet that minimum time requirement.

 Philosophy

+As a practitioner of the Sudbury Model, the Fairhaven School uses a form of democratic education in which students individually decide what to do with their time and learn as a by-product of ordinary experience rather than through classes or a standard curriculum.
+Students are given complete responsibility for their own education, and the school is run in a direct democracy in which students and staff are equals.

+Fairhaven School enforces a flexible attendance policy, in which students must attend for 5 hours per day but can intersperse the premises as long as they meet that minimum time requirement.

-Fairhaven School is run on the concept that all students and staff members should have equal rights and voices in the running of the school.
-Students that attend Fairhaven are entirely responsible for their success in academics.
-Because the Fairhaven has no set curriculum or classes, students are allowed to request what classes they want to attend.
+Because Fairhaven has no set curriculum or classes, students are allowed to request what classes they want to attend.

 School Meeting

-Every Wednesday the School holds a meeting in which major decisions such as electing staff and approving the budget are voted on.
+Every Wednesday, the school holds a meeting in which major decisions, such as electing staff and approving the budget, are voted on.
 The School Meeting is run by a Chair and Secretary.
-This meeting serves as a place for students or staff to make announcements, and approve motions.
+This meeting serves as a place for students or staff to make announcements and approve motions.
 All students and staff have the right to vote during these meetings.
 The School Meeting also acts as a court for Referrals and Not Guilty Trials.